goobar-dev/discover-jetpack-compose/LABS.md

 - Each `ViewModel` should expose a `StateFlow` called `state` that is used to bind the UI
 - Use `rememberSaveable` to ensure that the `selectedItem` state is persisted across orientation change
 - Move sort management to `AndroidVersionsListViewModel`

+## Lesson 7 - Adaptive Design
+- Use `LocalConfiguration.current` to check `smallestScreenWidthDp` to determine whether to show phone or tablet content
+- If running on a tablet, show both the list and the details content at the same time
+- If running in landscape orientation, the list show scroll horizontally